ImJanindu/ChannelAutoPost/ReadMe.md

 > `FROM_CHANNEL` - Channel id which you forward posts from
 > `TO_CHANNEL` - Channel which you want to forward posts

+You must add your bot to both channels as admin before deploy

 * Chose a platform to deploy on:
 <details>
 <summary>Heroku/Kintohub/Zeet</summary>